MicrosoftLearning/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 1. Go to the newly created **Azure Cosmos DB** account resource and navigate to the **Keys** pane.

 1. This pane contains the connection details and credentials necessary to connect to the account from the SDK.
-Specifically:

-    1. Record the value of the **PRIMARY CONNECTION STRING** field.
+Specifically the **PRIMARY CONNECTION STRING** field.
 You'll use this **connection string** value later in this exercise.

 ## Create an Azure Key Vault and store the Azure Cosmos DB account credentials as a secret

 Before we create our web app, we will secure the Azure Cosmos DB account connection string by copying them to an *Azure Key Vault* encrypted *secret*.
 Let's do that now.

-1. In the Azure portal, navigate to the **Key vaults** page.
+1. In a new browser tab, navigate to the Azure portal, opening the **Key vaults** page.

 1. Add a vault by selecting the ***+ Create*** button, and fill out the vault with the following settings, *leaving all remaining settings to their default values*, then select to create the vault: